tlsa/libcyaml/docs/guide.md

 data:
 ```

-The the first field is just a simple scalar value (it's neither
+The first field is just a simple scalar value (it's neither
 a mapping nor a sequence).
 The second field has a sequence value.

 We'll start by defining the CYAML schema for the "data" sequence,